SIMD-vectorized implicit symplectic integrators can outperform explicit ones: Implementation aspects of IRKGL16

-This design enables parallel evaluations of the ODE system’s right-hand side in a way that is transparent to the user, provided that the right-hand side $f(t,y)$ of the ODE system is defined as a generic function \verb|f_ODE!(dy, y, parms, t)| without branching in terms of arithmetic operations and elementary functions compatible with SIMD.jl.
-This requirement is met for all the problems considered in the numerical experiments in Section~\ref{sec5} below.
+However, not all ODE systems~(\ref{eq:ivp}) admit a generic implementation of \verb|f_ODE!(dy, y, parms, t)| that supports seamless \(s\)-fold parallel evaluation of the system’s right-hand side.
+In particular, this may fail when \(f(t,y)\) contains unavoidable branching, which breaks the uniform instruction flow required for SIMD processing.
+In such cases, the right-hand side must be evaluated sequentially for each stage vector \(Y_i\), although the remaining vectorized computations in (\ref{eq:IRK_init})--(\ref{eq:IRK_FP}) (for first-order ODEs), (\ref{eq:IRK_init2})--(\ref{eq:IRK_FP2}) (for second-order ODEs) and (\ref{eq:Delta_n}) remain applicable.

-However, not all ODE systems (\ref{eq:ivp}) support a generic implementation of \verb|f_ODE!(dy, y, parms, t)| that enables seamless $s$-fold parallel evaluations of the system's right-hand side.
-For instance, this may not be feasible if the definition of \( f(t, y) \) involves unavoidable branching, which disrupts the uniformity needed for SIMD processing.
-In such cases, however, IRKGL16-SIMD can still be applied if the user provides a specialized implementation of \verb|f_ODE!(dy, y, parms, t)| for instances where \verb|dy| and \verb|y| are abstract arrays of type \verb|VecArray{s, T}| (with \verb|T = Float64| or \verb|T = Float32|) and \verb|t| is of type \verb|Vec{s, T}|.
+In the current implementation of \textsf{IRKGL16}, simultaneous SIMD evaluation of the user-supplied function $f$ is performed only when the integrator option \verb|fseq=false| is explicitly selected by the user.
+All other computations are executed using SIMD vectorization whenever the state variables are of type \verb|Float32| (single precision) or \verb|Float64| (double precision).
+A fully sequential fallback implementation is used for state variables of other types (e.g., \verb|BigFloat|) or whenever the \verb|simd| option is explicitly disabled (\verb|simd=false|) by the user.

 In some cases, such as the $N$-body example considered in Section~\ref{sec5}, it is more convenient for the user to organize the state variables in a higher-dimensional array rather than a one-dimensional array.
 To accommodate this, we have parameterized our abstract array type with an additional parameter \verb|dim|, as \verb|VecArray{s, T, dim}|.
 For one-dimensional arrays of vectors of type \verb|Vec{s, T}|, we set \verb|dim = 2|, with the underlying data stored in a two-dimensional standard array of type \verb|Array{T, 2}|.
 More generally, \verb|VecArray{s, T, dim}| refers to $(\texttt{dim} - 1)$-dimensional abstract arrays of vectors of type \verb|Vec{s, T}|, with the data stored in a \verb|dim|-dimensional array of type \verb|Array{T, dim}|.
-Our implementations of the \verb|getindex| and \verb|setindex!| functions work as expected in this more general case, allowing users to apply IRKGL16-SIMD with a generic implementation of the function \verb|f_ODE!(dy, y, parms, t)| when the state variables are stored in a higher-dimensional array.
+Our implementations of the \verb|getindex| and \verb|setindex!| functions work as expected in this more general case, allowing users to apply IRKGL16 with a generic implementation of the function \verb|f_ODE!(dy, y, parms, t)| when the state variables are stored in a higher-dimensional array.